dat1guyluigi/viewing_party_lite/README.md

 Viewing Part Lite is an application in which users can explore movie options and create a viewing party event for themselves and other users of the application.

+The [Move DB API](https://developers.themoviedb.org/3/getting-started/introduction) was used for this application.

 ## Contributors

 Matthew Kimball [Github](https://github.com/mekimball)

 Luis Arroyo [Github](https://github.com/dat1guyluigi)

 ## Setup for the use of the project